HCL-TECH-SOFTWARE/connections-automation/README.md

 ### Setting up Kubernetes

 This will install Kubernetes, set up kubectl and Helm and make the Kubernetes cluster ready for Component Pack to be installed.
-However, this is really a minimum way of installing a stable Kubernetes using kubeadm.
-We do advice using more battle-proven solutions like kubespray or kops (or anything else) for production-ready Kubernetes clusters.
+However, this is really a minimum way of installing a stable Kubernetes on a single or multiple nodes.
+For HA installations, there are better ways of installing Kubernetes.

 Desired kubernetes version can be set using
 ```